 Each candidate for a master's degree is required to complete a comprehensive final examination/thesis defense after the other requirements for the degree have been substantially completed.
-In some programs, students are instead required to present an approved degree plan which meets the requirements of the field and represents an intellectually coherent graduate education as determined by the major department.
-The examination/defense may be given near the end of the student's last semester while the candidate is still taking required courses for the degree, provided satisfactory progress is being made in those courses.
-For those programs not requiring a final examination for all non-thesis students, the approved degree plan must be endorsed by the department chair, graduate director and major advisor on the Degree Plan Approval Form.
+In some programs, non-thesis students are instead required to present an approved degree plan which meets the requirements of the field and represents an intellectually coherent graduate education as determined by the major department and will not complete a final examination.

 1. A student must be registered on the Boulder campus as a regular degree-seeking student during the semester the examination is passed.